apd10/summer2023readinggroup/README.md

 4. Drive: One-bit distributed mean estimation

 ## D. Deep learning understanding via pruning.
 (Dr. Carbin's body of work )
-1. <s>The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks </s>
+1. The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks
-2. <s>Stabilizing the Lottery Ticket Hypothesis / The Lottery Ticket Hypothesis at Scale </s>
+2. Stabilizing the Lottery Ticket Hypothesis / The Lottery Ticket Hypothesis at Scale
-3. <s> The Early Phase of Neural Network Training </s>
+3. The Early Phase of Neural Network Training
 4. Pruning Neural Networks at Initialization: Why are We Missing the Mark?
 5. The Effect of Data Dimensionality on Neural Network Prunability

+## E. NLP + retreival

+1. Language Models as Knowledge Bases?
+2. Augmented Language Models: a Survey
+3. Atlas: Few-shot Learning with Retrieval Augmented Language Models
+4. RETRO Improving Language Models by Retrieving from Trillions of Tokens
+5. REALM: Retrieval-Augmented Language Model Pre-Training

 ### Other interesting links